Pylons/pyramid/docs/narr/hooks.rst

    def forbidden_view(request):
        return render_template_to_response('templates/login_form.pt')

-.. note:: When a forbidden view is invoked, it is passed the :term:`request` as the second argument.
-An attribute of the request is ``environ``, which is the WSGI environment.
-Within the WSGI environ will be a key named ``repoze.bfg.message`` that has a value explaining why the current view invocation was forbidden.
-   This error will be different when the ``debug_authorization`` environment setting is true than it is when it is false.
+.. note:: When a forbidden view callable is invoked, it is passed a :term:`request`.
+The ``exception`` attribute of the request will be an instance of the :exc:`repoze.bfg.exceptions.Forbidden` exception that caused the forbidden view to be called.
+The value of ``request.exception.args[0]`` will be a value explaining why the forbidden was raised.
+This message will be different when the ``debug_authorization`` environment setting is true than it is when it is false.

 .. warning:: the default forbidden view sends a response with a ``401 Unauthorized`` status code for backwards compatibility reasons.